pivotal/docs-platform-automation/docs/configuration-management/creating-a-product-config-file.md

 Anything that needs to be different per deployment can be replaced via ops files as long as the `path:` is correct.

+Upgrading products to new patch versions:

+* Configuration settings should not differ between successive patch versions within the same minor version line.
+    Underlying properties or property names may change, but the tile's upgrade process automatically translates properties to the new fields and values.
+* Pivotal cannot guarantee the functionality of upgrade scripts in third-party PCF product tiles.

+Replicating configuration settings from one product tile to the same product tile on a different foundation:

+* Because properties and property names can change between patch versions of a product, you can only safely apply configuration settings across product tiles if their versions exactly match.